 Focus on your strengths and successes

 If you feel as though you’re always messing things up or you’re never good enough, then it’s time to take a note of your strengths and successes.
-This is something I talk about a lot on my podcast, and I think it’s an essential way for people to build their confidence.
+This is something I talk about a lot at the ABC, and I think it’s an essential way for people to build their confidence.

 By building up our confidence, we can then deal with the underlying issues that may be causing all-or-nothing thinking.
 Make a list of all your strengths and successes.
 Keep it somewhere close, so that you can refer back to it whenever you feel those negative emotions creeping in.

 Learn to separate self-worth from performance

 No one is ever going to be perfect.
 No one is going to get everything right all of the time.
 If you’ve messed something up at work, you might want to believe that you’re useless, you’re a failure, and nothing ever goes right in life.
 However, your self-worth and performance are two separate entities.

 Try to put the focus on qualities within yourself that boost your own self-esteem and confidence.
 Write out ten things (not performance-related) that you love about yourself.
 Ask your friends and family for what they love about you too.
 It could be that you’re full of empathy and kind, or that you’re honest and loyal.
 A mistake at work does NOT change these incredible qualities you possess.